Disney's Animal Kingdom

 - Rafiki’s Planet Watch - only accessible by the Wildlife Express Train and home to the Conservation Station

 - Asia - take a white water raft ride down the Kali River Rapids and explore jungle paths on the Maharajah Jungle Trek.
-The "Expedition Everest - Legend of the Forbidden Mountain" roller coaster ride opens in April 2006
+The “Expedition Everest - Legend of the Forbidden Mountain” roller coaster ride that opened in April 2006

 - Dinoland U.S.A. - fun for the whole family where kids can play in The Boneyard or take a spin on the Primeval Whirl roller coaster

-Because of the safety of the wild animals there are no evening firework displays at Disney's Animal Kingdom but like the other parks there is an afternoon parade that runs from Africa, past Asia and across Discovery Island before making its way back to Africa.
+Because of the safety of the wild animals there are no evening firework displays at Disney’s Animal Kingdom but like the other parks there was an afternoon parade that ran from Africa, past Asia and across Discovery Island before making its way back to Africa.
 It was closed in 2014 to make way for the new Pandora attraction.